Long-time behaviour of sphalerons in $\phi^4$ models with a false vacuum: Numerical solution

 where $h$ is the lattice spacing, $\phi_n(t) = \phi(nh, t)$ is the discretized solution, with $n \in \mathbb Q$.
 Here a fourth-order accurate finite-difference scheme has been used to approximate $\phi_{xx}$, resulting in an overall spatial accuracy of $\mathcal{O}(h^4)$, which helps to keep spatial discretization effects small.

 We use a spatial grid with 6000 points, corresponding to the following spatial domain: $[-300, 300]$ for $h = 0.1$, and $[-150, 150]$ for $h = 0.05$.
 In addition, absorbing boundary conditions are implemented at the edges of the spatial domain, which helps ensure there is no reflection of outgoing radiation.
 The time integration is carried out by an explicit St\"ormer method with a time step $\Delta t = 0.005$ and temporal accuracy of $\mathcal{O}(\Delta t^4)$.

 We monitor energy conservation in the simulation and find that it holds for parameters $a\gtrsim 1.15$.
+For smaller values of $a$, deviation from energy conservation becomes noticeable, which is primarily due to the increasingly steep gradients that develop as $a$ decreases, leading to stronger localization of energy at the flanks.
+Such features require higher spatial resolution to be accurately resolved, and thus place greater demands on the numerical scheme.
+To ensure that the observed long-time behaviour is not a numerical artifact, we have performed additional checks by varying the spatial and temporal resolution.
+In particular, decreasing both the lattice spacing and time step improves energy conservation without altering the qualitative evolution of the numerical solution.
+This indicates that the features of the numerical solution are physically robust and not sensitive to small violations of energy conservation.

 The numerical results are shown in Figs.~\ref{fig:Numerics_a_1.174} to~\ref{fig:Numerics_a_2.0} respectively for parameters $a=$ 1.174, 1.5, 2.0, using perturbation parameter $\epsilon = 0.01$.
 These solutions exhibit the following behaviour: \begin{itemize} \item the height first rises rapidly to the value given by the true vacuum \eqref{true.vacuum}; \item next the flanks start to steepen and move outward; \item the profile becomes a spreading tabletop shape, which describes a kink-antikink pair; \item asymptotically, the flanks become vertical and accelerate to light speed. \end{itemize}